17 Natural experiments

 Dunning (2012, p.
 3, emphasis added) argues that the appeal of natural experiments “may provoke conceptual stretching, in which an attractive label is applied to research designs that only implausibly meet the definitional features of the method.”
 As we discuss below, such conceptual stretching seems common in accounting research.

 For example, what “nature” (seemingly) randomizes often is not exactly the variable researchers might be interested in studying.
 As we saw above, even in field experiments, careful consideration of the precise treatments to consider is required and it seems unlikely that “nature” is going to make choices that align with what a researcher would make.
 One response to this is for researchers to argue that what nature has randomized is the thing of interest.
-Another response to act as though the thing randomized is equivalent to something else that is of interest.
+Another response to suggest that the thing randomized is equivalent to something else that is of interest.
 Finally, in some cases, the variable randomized by “nature” might satisfy the requirements of an instrumental variable, something we examine in Chapter 20.

 17.2.1 Natural experiments in accounting research